Oware, Matthew K., Ph.D.

-Professor of Sociology (on leave)
+Lester Martin Jones Professor of Sociology

-I have published my research in the Journal of Contemporary Ethnography, Journal of Black Studies, Poetics: Journal of Empirical Research on Culture, the Media and the Arts, the Sociology of Race and Ethnicity, and the Journal of African American Studies, among others.
+He has publications in the Journal of Contemporary Ethnography, Journal of Black Studies, Poetics: Journal of Empirical Research on Culture, the Media and the Arts, the Sociology of Race and Ethnicity, and the Journal of African American Studies, among others.

-I have also served as a consultant for community organizations working with marginalized and indigent groups in Indianapolis, Indiana.
+He also served as a consultant for community organizations working with marginalized and indigent groups in Indianapolis, Indiana.

 Selected Publications (Peer Reviewed):